 Committed to Healthy Families and Teaching Kids That Cooking is Fun

-At the end of May, families from Hamilton’s Canadian Martyrs School and I created homemade salsa, homemade tortillas and roasted veggie stacks (a particularly artistic creation) with creamy dips from multitudes of colourful ingredients!
+Families from Hamilton’s Canadian Martyrs School created homemade salsa, homemade tortillas and roasted veggie stacks (a particularly artistic creation) paired with a multitude of colourful dips!

-This was a hands-on cooking class* to teach kids and their families how much fun it is to create and eat your own beautiful, colourful and delicious foods that are also healthy for your body.
+This hands-on cooking class* taught kids and their families how much fun it is to create and eat your own beautiful, delicious and healthy foods.

-Thank you Canadian Martyrs Parent Council for your assistance at the class, for your commitment to healthy families and for sharing this collage!
+Thank you Canadian Martyrs Parent Council for your assistance during the class, for your commitment to healthy families and for sharing this collage!

 Update: We’re so proud of the work we’ve done in our hands-on teaching and dinner party classes.
 Working with you, our clients has played such an important part in the new direction of Tree House Kitchen as a food literacy company, specializing in problem-solving skills and resources for busy families and community-members, like you!
 We hope you enjoy reading about our past classes, and also where we’re headed moving forward.